Skip to main content

 Advantages and Disadvantages of NPV

-NPV is a good method to understand if the new investment will meet your ROI expectations.
-However, it suffers from disadvantages in certain situations:
+NPV is a good method for assessing whether a new investment will meet your ROI expectations.
+However, it has certain limitations:

 Alternatives to NPV